etzm/iscc-sum/docs/treewalk-spec.md

 **Container** : An entry that can contain other entries (directory, folder, ZIP archive, S3 prefix).

+**Yield/Output** : When an entry is "yielded" or appears in the "output", it means the entry path is returned to the caller.
+Note that containers are traversed but not yielded — only files within containers appear in output.

 **NFC Normalization** : Unicode Normalization Form C - a canonical form ensuring consistent representation of equivalent Unicode sequences.